 The constitution and law provide for freedom of assembly; however, the government did not consistently respect this right.
-In August 2017 parliament enacted a law that placed restrictions on freedom of assembly.
-On August 28, authorities prohibited union leaders from holding a march to protest austerity measures.
-Authorities detained several individuals who attempted to march but released them after a few hours without charge.
-There were reports the government failed to approve permits for public meetings.
+In 2017 parliament enacted a law that placed restrictions on freedom of assembly.
 Some civil society activists stated they did not submit requests to hold public meetings because they expected the government would deny them.
+They added that authorities prevented opposition gatherings by routinely refusing to approve permits or by blocking access to planned meeting spaces.
+For example, on April 27, authorities prevented the Unitary Dynamics union confederation leaders from holding a general assembly meeting at the Awendje basketball stadium.